ThomasMeier/falcon/README.md

 ```

 ##### 2. Select
-Then you may select using the parsed HTML.
+Then select using the parsed HTML and a CSS-style selector.

 ```clj
 (def elements